boclips/boclips-ui/README.md

 1. Do the code changes
 1. Build the component
 1. Commit the changes
-1. Version the component
+1. Version the component `npm run version` and then CI will publish your changes to the world
-1. Publish to npm

 #### AD 2.
 Building a component